isyuricunha/beta-website/README.md

   </a>
 </p>

-> I use this to show some of my projects off, and test things out.
+> This is my updated personal website.
+I use this to show some of my projects off, and test things out.
 You can see the websites & tools that I like.
 Sometimes I even write blogs.
+And, here I update my website with new features and bug fixes.
+Of course, try to keep it up to date with the latest tech and best practices.
+Here I put updated packages and tools that I use in my projects.
+I also try to keep my website as light as possible, so I can learn more about performance and optimization.
+I hope you enjoy it!

 ### 🏠 [Homepage](https://www.yuricunha.xyz/)